Schedule of Fees

 Where are you located?

-We are located at 11695 National Blvd, Los Angeles, CA 90064.
-Our hours of operation are M-F 9 am – 4 pm (we are closed for lunch from 12pm -1pm and the office is closed to patients on Thursdays).
+Our hours of operation are T-F 9 am – 4 pm (we are closed for lunch from 12pm -1pm and the office is closed to patients on Mondays).